Astronaut training: Purpose of virtual-reality training

 Virtual reality training for astronauts intends to give the astronauts candidates an immersive training experience.
 Virtual reality has been explored as a technology to artificially expose astronauts to space conditions and procedures prior to going into space.
 Using virtual reality, astronauts can be trained and evaluated on performing an EVA (extravehicular activity) with all the necessary equipment and environmental features simulated.
 This modern technology also allows the scenario to be changed on the go, such as to test emergency protocols.
 The VR training systems can reduce the effects of the space motion sickness through a process of habituation.
 Preflight VR training can be a countermeasure for space motion sickness and disorientation due to the weightlessness of the microgravity environment.
 When the goal is to act as a practice tool, virtual reality is commonly explored in conjunction with robotics and additional hardware to increase the effect of immersion or the engagement of the trainee.

 Training by region

 United States

-At NASA, following the selection phase, the so-called "AsCans" (Astronaut candidates) have to undergo up to two years of training/indoctrination period to become fully qualified astronauts.
+At NASA, following the selection phase, the so-called "AsCans" (Astronaut candidates) have to undergo up to two years of training to become fully qualified astronauts.

 Initially, all AsCans must go through basic training to learn both technical and soft skills.
 There are 16 different technical courses in: